 When you’re ready to “point and click”, there are a few tricks that you can try.
 As with traditional cameras, start with thinking about your angle.
 You can point the camera straight in front of you, but this will predictably result in a rather standard panoramic image.
 Instead try holding the camera above you when you take the shot, and if you can position your self or anything in your environment in an interesting way underneath then even better.
 An accessory such as selfie stick can help you extend even higher.
 If you hold the camera completely above your head and shoot in a straight line, you can make yourself completely disappear from the photograph, leaving only your beautiful surroundings.

 Another super call future is the 360-degree time-lapse footage.
 Not everyone is aware that you can shoot easy time-lapse videos and photographs in 4K on top quality 360 cameras.
-So if you’re out in nature, why not capture the rolling clouds in cinema-grade footage.
+So if you’re out in nature during your cycling holiday, out in a meadow that stretches as far as the eye can see, why not capture the grass and the rolling clouds in cinema-grade footage.
 It will get everyone talking.

 Now for the fair warnings!
 For 360 cameras to produce pristine images, they need to be used from a distance.
 If you stand too close, or zoom into to one particular object, it may end up getting distorted.
 Secondly, if you’re familiar with traditional panoramas, you’ll know all about the stitching line.
 To ensure that your photograph is intact with no visible breaks, use a simple tripod or stand to stabilize your camera.